VIII. Prohibited Activities

 P. Storage.
 Storing or placing items outside rooms, windows, on ledges, on balconies or on railings.

 Q. Posting.
-All posted signs and objects in the room/suite, including those which are visible from outside, must be in accordance with the roommate/suitemate agreement and Violent-Obscene Speech policy in Section V Disorderly Conduct/Unacceptable Behavior.
-All signs for posting in public areas must be consistent with the time, place and manner guidelines and the posting policy of the department.
+All posted signs and objects in the room/suite, including those which are visible from outside, must be in accordance with the roommate/suitemate agreement and the Restrictions on Posting Signs policy in Section VI Disorderly Conduct/Unacceptable Behavior.
+All signs for posting in public areas must be consistent with the time, place and manner guidelines and the posting policy of Residential Life.

 R. Electronics/Wiring.
 Connecting cable, speaker, phone or other wire between rooms, inside or outside the building.
 Attaching devices such as flat screen monitors or televisions to walls or furniture is prohibited.
 Our halls do not have walls designed to hold such devices, and residents will be charged for any damages caused by installing these or similar items.

-T. Wheeled Activities.
-Activities such as cycling, roller blading, roller skating or skateboarding in the buildings, on balconies, building entrances and exits, & hall parking lots.
+S. Wheeled Activities.
+Activities such as cycling, rollerblading, roller skating or skateboarding in the buildings, on balconies, building entrances and exits, & hall parking lots.
 Motorized vehicles such as mopeds are also prohibited on the walkways and sidewalks around the residence halls.

-U. Tobacco.
-In accordance with University policies, neither tobacco products nor smoking is allowed in residence halls, including residence hall rooms, public areas, hallways, balconies, lounges, laundry rooms, lobbies, and outside areas.
+T. Tobacco.
+In accordance with University policies, tobacco products, tobacco paraphernalia and smoking is prohibited in the residence halls, including residence hall rooms, public areas, hallways, balconies, lounges, laundry rooms, lobbies, and outside areas.
 Any and all forms of smoking are prohibited inside residence halls.
 This includes traditional methods (cigarettes, cigars, varieties of pipes, etc.) as well as non-traditional devices (e-cigarettes, vapor pens and similar items).
-For more information see: http://www.unr.edu/live-well/tobacco-free-university
+Smoking in a residence hall room will result in additional room cleaning charges.
+For more information regarding the University policy, see: http://www.unr.edu/live-well/tobacco-free-university

-V. Parking or Driving.
-Parking or driving in unauthorized areas near the residence halls Parking in fire lanes, etc., may obstruct emergency vehicle access, threatening the safety of the entire residence hall community.
+U. Parking or Driving.
+Parking or driving in unauthorized areas near the residence halls.
+Parking in fire lanes, etc., may obstruct emergency vehicle access, threatening the safety of the entire residence hall community.

-X. Activities Prohibited by Law.
-Any item, activity or behavior that is illegal under local, state or federal law, or deemed by University Staff as not conducive to community living is prohibited.
-In addition, as a condition of continuing occupancy, a resident may be required to authorize the University to conduct a background check of any possible arrest record or other possible criminal history.
+W. Activities Prohibited by Law.
+Any item, activity or behavior that is illegal under local, state or federal law, or deemed by University staff as not conducive to community living is prohibited

-Y. University Conduct.
-Any actions or activities prohibited in the University Student Code of Conduct or this Handbook.
+X. University Conduct.
+Any actions or activities prohibited in the Student Code of Conduct or this Handbook.